Welcome letter from the WFMAF’s President

 The Opening Ceremony parade of schools, organizations, and individual competitors will take place at noon.
 If you are a school or organization, please bring your flag or banner.
 We will line up in groups in the center of the auditorium so that the spectators can give their appreciation to all of the competitors, and then, united in good sportsmanship and citizenship, we will all sing the National Anthem together.

-The 2018 U.S. Open Martial Arts Championship offers the Athlete Rankings System to all competitors.
+The 2019 World Open Martial Arts Championship offers the Athlete Rankings System to all competitors.
 Each gold medal is worth 30 points, silver medals are worth 20 points, and bronze medals are worth 10 points.
 Any competitor achieving 100 points is ranked in the Gold Warriors Division; 80 points is ranked in the Silver Warriors Division; 60 points is ranked in the Bronze Warriors Division.
-Each winning athlete’s martial arts experience, detailed information, and achievements will be published on the USOMAC website.
+Each winning athlete’s martial arts experience, detailed information, and achievements will be published on the WOMAC website.

 President of World Fighting Martial Arts Federation